razius/razius.com/content/articles/tech/getting-the-ip-address-of-a-specific-interface-in-puppet-using-facter.rst

     class { 'dns': interface => 'eth0' }

-We could use facters $::ipaddress, but what happens if the network interface is not our main network interface?
+We could use facters ``$::ipaddress``, but what happens if the network interface is not our main network interface?
 What if we want to use more than one network interface?
-There's $::ipaddress\_eth0, but how do we construct or reference a variable in a dynamic way (construct a variable based on another variable) ?
+There's ``$::ipaddress_eth0``, but how do we construct or reference a variable in a dynamic way (construct a variable based on another variable) ?

 Luckily there's a nifty trick involving inline templates and lookupvar: